-Dancing Eagle closed her eyes with a satisfied smile on her lips.
+Dancing Eagle closed her eyes with a satisfied smile.
 The bus stopped, causing Buffy to wake.
 Someone had wrapped a soft Indian blanket around her, and she was resting her head on the shoulder of the woman in the seat next to her.
 She jerked up quickly looking for any sign of trouble.
 In her sleep-addled mind, for a second, she was still in Sunnydale.
-She relaxed when she realized that it wasn't a dream; she was on a bus headed away from her old life.
+She relaxed when she realized it wasn't a dream; she was on a bus headed away from her old life.

 There was a strange feeling of inner peace that reminded her of heaven.
 No burdens weighed her shoulders down, no one telling her she did everything wrong.
 She was responsible for her own actions.

-"Hello Warrior," Dancing Eagle's soft voice wrapped around Buffy like the blanket that still covered her.
+"Hello Warrior," Dancing Eagle's soft voice wrapped around Buffy like the blanket still covering her.
 Her storm-colored eyes watched the young girl who had already seen more than anyone her age should ever see.

 "I'm sorry; I must've been more exhausted than I knew.
 Wait a minute, how did you know what I am?"